 We love the zoned comfort this one has.
 There's a special support for you entire body.
 It's also great for staying cool while you sleep.

 This mattress is 100% affordable comfort.
 It keeps your spine aligned and your hips comfy.

 How Hip Pain Affects Your Sleep

 Unfortunately, since chronic pain is quite common, hip pain and bad sleep kind of go hand in hand.
-If you manage to fall asleep despite the pain, many find it’s almost impossible to stay asleep through the night, and you may have even considered getting a new mattress, or one of these foam toppers to help.
+If you manage to fall asleep despite the pain, many find it’s almost impossible to stay asleep through the night, and you may have even considered getting a new mattress, or one of these foam mattress toppers to help with an existing mattress.

 The worst part is that pain and sleep work together to create a bad cycle.
 While you sleep, your body should be at ease which will help in repairing your body physically for the next day.
-When pain keeps you up at night, you are missing out on the resting period your body expects and needs at night.
+When pain from your own body weight keeps you up at night, you are missing out on the resting period your body expects and needs at night.
 This may make your pain worse in the morning and ultimately for the next nights to come.

 Related Content: Best mattress topper for back pain